Culture drives human evolution more than genetics

-Category: Environment Hits: 1Researchers found that culture helps humans adapt to their environment and overcome challenges better and faster than genetics.
+Category: Environment Hits: 2Researchers found that culture helps humans adapt to their environment and overcome challenges better and faster than genetics.
 Tim Waring and Zach Wood found that humans are experiencing a 'special evolutionary transition' in which the importance of culture is surpassing the value of genes as the primary driver of human evolution.
 Due to the group-orientated nature of culture, they also concluded that human evolution itself is becoming more group-oriented.

 Read more https://www.sciencedaily.com/releases/2021/06/210602170624.htm